Ahmedki1l/JSON-Editor/README.md

 ## Features

-- **Rename Keys**: Change the name of existing keys while preserving their order.
+- **Rename Keys**: Change the name of existing keys while preserving their order (using the dot way: address.city insteadt of address["city"]).
 - **Update Values**: Modify the value associated with a key.
 All values are treated as strings.
 - **Add Key-Value Pairs**: Introduce new keys and assign string values.
 - **Delete Keys**: Remove existing keys from the JSON object.